 Tanya Stephan is a director of prime time observational documentaries for the BBC, Channel 4 and ITV.
 Her films have been nominated for numerous awards including Grierson, Royal Television Society and RTS Education Awards.

-She's currently directing a documentary for the BBC about the English National Opera's radical staging of War Requiem.
-And she's developing a documentary series with True Vision.
+Tanya is currently developing a prime time series for BBC2 with True Vision, and is directing a documentary for the BBC about the English National Opera's radical staging of War Requiem.

 Her recent film for BBC2 Life and Death the Pentecostal Way was made for the Black and British Season and was voted Best TV Programme runner up at the Sandford St Martin Trust Religion & Ethics Broadcasting Awards 2017.